 About the authors

-David Pantalone is an Associate Professor of Psychology and Director of the Clinical Psychology Doctoral Program at the University of Massachusetts Boston—as well as a Behavioral Scientist at Fenway Health, the largest LGBT health care, education, and research facility in the U.S. He teaches courses in human sexuality and psychopathology, and provides clinical supervision to doctoral student trainees.
-David's research primarily focuses on LGBT health disparities, especially the HIV epidemic among sexual minority men in the U.S. David has collaborated on NIH-funded research to reduce HIV risk behaviors and improve HIV medication adherence in a variety of populations and has been an author on >80 articles and chapters and >120 scientific presentations.
-He serves as Associate Editor of the journal, Psychology of Sexual Orientation and Gender Diversity, and on the editorial board of several others.
-David is currently serving as the President of Division 44, the Society for the Psychology of Sexual Orientation and Gender Diversity, of the American Psychological Association.
-He holds an undergraduate degree in public policy from Brown University and his PhD in clinical psychology from the University of Washington.
+David Pantalone is a Professor of Psychology and Associate Dean of the College of Liberal Arts at the University of Massachusetts Boston—as well as a Behavioral Scientist at Fenway Health, the largest LGBT health care, education, and research facility in the U.S. He has taught courses in human sexuality and psychopathology, and provided clinical supervision to doctoral student trainees.
+David's research primarily focuses on LGBT health disparities, especially the HIV epidemic among sexual minority men in the U.S. David has collaborated on NIH-funded intervention development research to reduce HIV risk behaviors and improve HIV medication adherence in a variety of populations and has been an author on >120 articles and chapters and >160 scientific presentations.
+He serves as Associate Editor of the journal Psychology of Sexual Orientation and Gender Diversity and on the editorial boards of several others.
+David is serves as one of eight members of a task force at the American Psychological Association to revise that organization's professional practice guidelines for working with sexual minority clients.
+He earned his PhD in clinical psychology at the University of Washington.